Please be ready with your application reference number starting with 'P'. For example P1234567

 Even when an offence is recorded against an applicant, and whether or not it was ever removed from their records, the offence will generally still show up if the applicant repeats the offence.

-Offences in a police record don’t have a limit for when they will be recorded against an individual.
+Offences in a police record don't have a limit for when they will be recorded against an individual.
 The offences will be recorded as many times as the individual commits the offence.
-A police check document shows all convictions of the individual and their pending charges.
+A Nationally Coordinated Criminal History Check document shows all convictions of the individual and their pending charges.

 Where the offence is lawful to be disclosed, the authority will list details of that offence in a check result.